Quest Medical Imaging in Accra, 3D Mammograms with Tomosynthesis .

 However, with advances in breast imaging, the early detection of breast cancer has improved by 40%.
 Tomosynthesis or 3D Digital Breast Imaging (DGB) is fast becoming the gold standard for imaging breast tissue, especially for women with dense breast tissue.
 3D imaging has undoubtedly improved the peace of mind of both radiologists and patients.

-Tomosynthesis (3D) technology is performed on the standard mammogram machine.
+Tomosynthesis (3D) technology is performed with the tomosynthesis mammogram machine.
 The software enables the x-ray tube to ‘sweep’ over the breast in a short arc movement from different angles, allowing for a layered or sliced breast tissue acquisition of images.

 The Radiologist is then able to view these layers one by one.
 This allows for overlying structures to be visualised individually and provides clarity in those difficult, dense areas within the breast.